This article is part of The Ascender, the Highrise platform for articles and resources.

 The lack of individual attention will become especially apparent during live events, where the coach must focus on multiple clients simultaneously.

-2. Less flexibility in scheduling
+2. Less Flexibility in Scheduling

 Coaching events such as cohort courses are usually planned around a predefined schedule, which may not always be convenient for everyone.

-You cannot reschedule sessions, and skipping sessions could mean missing valuable insights and discussions.
+You cannot reschedule sessions and skipping sessions could mean missing valuable insights and discussions.

 If you choose to invest in a group coaching program, it is wise to fully commit and get value for your money.